brendanmichaelconnors/yukon-chinook-diversity/README.md

 # yukon-chinook-diversity
 Data and code to reproduce analyses in:
 > Population diversity in Canadian-origin Chinook salmon: portfolio quantification and implications for conservation, harvest, equity, and resilience.
-In preparation.
+In review.
 Connors B.M., Siegle M.R., Harding J., Rossi S., Staton B., Jones M., Bradford M., Browne R., Bechtol B., Doherty B. and S. Cox.

 This project consists of 3 primary components:
 1. a state-space run-reconstruction model fitted to daily estimates of total border passage and population composition to estimate annual population-specific border passage and spawner abundance;